I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-ptransfer_codec_verbs.md

 UID : NC:hdaudio.PTRANSFER_CODEC_VERBS
 title : PTRANSFER_CODEC_VERBS
 author : windows-driver-content
-description : The TransferCodecVerbs routine transfers one or more commands to a codec or codecs and retrieves the responses to those commands.The function pointer type for a TransferCodecVerbs routine is defined as: old-location : audio\transfercodecverbs.htm old-project : audio ms.assetid : 0ba92f5c-c4a3-48de-b8af-9c444b2e65b5
+description : The TransferCodecVerbs routine transfers one or more commands to a codec or codecs and retrieves the responses to those commands.The function pointer type for a TransferCodecVerbs routine is defined as old-location : audio\transfercodecverbs.htm old-project : audio ms.assetid : 0ba92f5c-c4a3-48de-b8af-9c444b2e65b5